w3f/polkadot-validator-setup/ansible/README.md

 ## Prerequisites

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) (v2.8+).
-On Debian-based systems this can be installed with `apt install ansible` from the standard repositories.
+On Debian-based systems this can be installed with `sudo apt install ansible` from the standard repositories.
 * Running Debian-based nodes with configured SSH access.
 The nodes don't need any special preparatory work.
 It's up to you on how many node you want to use.
 General advice is to use one validator which connects to two or more sentries nodes.

 For convenience, it's recommended to setup SSH pubkey authentication for the nodes and to add the access keys to the SSH agent.

 ## Inventory

-All required data is saved in the [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html), which is placed under `/etc/ansible/hosts` and must only be configured once.
+All required data is saved in a [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html), which is placed under `/etc/ansible/hosts` and must only be configured once.
 Most default values from the [SAMPLE FILE](inventory.sample) can be copied.
 Only a handful of entries must be adjusted.

 For each node, the following information must be configured in the Ansible inventory:

 * IP address or URL.
 * SSH user (as `ansible_user`).
-It's encouraged NOT to use `root`.
+It's encouraged NOT to use `root`, but a regular user with `sudo` privileges.
-* VPN address.
+* A unique VPN address within the `10.0.0.0/24` network.
 * (optional) The telemetry URL (e.g. `wss://telemetry.polkadot.io/submit/`).

 The other default values from the example file can be left as is.